mims-harvard/tdc2website-flask/README.md

 # tc2website-flask
 Hello, this is the flask implementation for tdc-2 website.
 Our documentation is still under development.
 For most matters, you can refer to theh original TDC repo.

 We have developed a new more decentralized method for adding entries to TDC leaderboards.
-While things are still under development, we want to unblock users trying to add their entries to the leaderboard by providing the following minimalist guide.
+Use the following minimalist guide to add your entries to the leaderboards.

 To add your entry to the leaderboard, add your results to the corresponding leaderboard in this file https://github.com/mims-harvard/tdc2website-flask/blob/main/benchmark/leaderboards.py